 All characters in a modern setting are assumed to be able to drive any civilian vehicle under normal circumstances.
 The vehicle list on page indicates maximum travel speeds, in 10-kilometer hexes per shift.
 Two separate rates are given, one for traveling off-road and one for traveling on-road.
 If the listed speed for off-road travel is a dash (-) the vehicle cannot be driven off-road at all.
 Normally, you will choose on-road or off-road driving for a full shift, but the GM can allow splitting a shift in half, at their discretion.

-ENCOUNTERS: As for marching, short breaks are included in the travel speeds for vehicles, but if you stop for more than a few minutes, you will not be able to travel the entire distance.
+ENCOUNTERS: As for marching, short breaks are included in roll to march - if you fail, your base movement for this shift is reduced by one hex (which can mean you don't move at all).
+If some PCs succeed and others fail, you need to decide whether to leave stragglers behind or wait for them.
+DARKNESS: Marching off-road at night requires a Survival roll.
+Only one person rolls for the entire group.
+Failure means that you cannot find your way, and no progress is made during this shift.
+ENCOUNTERS: Short breaks are included in the travel speeds in the list, but if you stop for more than a few minutes along the travel speeds for vehicles, but if you stop for more than a few minutes, you will not be able to travel the entire distance.
 The GM has the final word on how many hexes of movement you lose when stopping for an encounter.

-TERRAIN
+WEATHER: In heavy rain, each PC needs to make a Stamina

-When driving off-road, difficult terrain can reduce your speed.
+TERRAIN When driving off-road, difficult terrain can reduce your speed.
 A terrain speed factor of $\times \frac{1}{2}$ in a hex means that you need to spend two hexes of movement to drive into it, a speed factor of $\times \frac{1}{3}$ means you need to spend three hexes of movement, etc. You will sometimes need to accumulate movement over multiple shifts to move into a hex.
 When driving on-road, the terrain has no effect.